 Ironweed Cultivation Tips

-- Ironweed plants are perennials that bloom from May through September in most climates.
+- Ironweed plants are perennials that bloom from May through the late summer into September in most climates.
 The lance shaped serrated leaves are pointy at both ends and grow to between three and 10 inches as they alternate up the stem.

 - The Tall Ironweed flowers are purple in color and are nearly too numerous to count on the flower head.
 Typically, ironweed grows in clusters, but because the seeds are sown easily by the wind, one or two plants can pop up just about anywhere.
 Harvesting the seeds

 - Ironweed can be grown in a container garden, but it is best planted directly into the ground.
 If planting in containers,

 - Tall Ironweed is hardy in United States Department of Agriculture (USDA) Zones 4 through 9.

 - This wonderful weed prefers full sun but can thrive in partial shade, as well.